-Scenic Helicopter tours
+2. Scenic Helicopter Flights

 Helicopter tours are another incredible way to explore the city from the sky if paragliding isn’t for you.
-Our company of choice is Cape Town Helicopters based in the V&A Waterfront.
+Our company of choice is Cape Town Helicopters based at the V&A Waterfront.
 They offer a variety of flight options, from quick flights to a full peninsula tour.

 Flights range from R2000 to R7500 per person, depending on your choice of flight.

-Robben Island, located a few kilometres off the coast in Table Bay has great historical significance to South Africa and is well worth a visit if you’re interested in the country’s history.
+Robben Island, located a few kilometers off the coast in Table Bay has great historical significance to South Africa and is well worth a visit if you’re interested in the country’s history.
 This island was originally a stopping point for ships in the 16th and 17th century and was turned into a leper colony between 1846 and 1931.
 It was then made into a maximum-security prison and is most famous for housing Nelson Mandela before his release in 1990.
 In 1999, the Island was made a world heritage site.

 Entrance to Robben Island costs about R600 for adults and R310 for children.